lpapp/indian-music-notation/README.md

 videos.
 But if someone is happy to volunteer with adding rhythm notation to the notes, that would be most welcome.
 It would surely bring these notes to the next level.

+* Note are sometimes in brackets.
+This is to indicate that they can be played or left out optionally as the harmonium player desires.